-8.3 Informed Consent
+2.4 Informed Consent

-If Participants meet the screening criteria, they will be asked to provide informed consent and a screening trial ID number will be assigned.
-Remote, online consent, or via a telephone call, is required.
+If participants meet the screening criteria, they will be asked to provide informed consent and a screening trial ID number will be assigned to them.
+Remote, paperless online/telephone consent is required, and appropriate during the pandemic.
+Participants will be able to download their consent form, or it may be printed by the central study team and delivered to participants with their study materials if they so prefer.

-Written and verbal versions of the PIS and ICF will be presented to participants detailing no less than: the exact nature of the trial; the implications and constraints of the protocol, and the known side-effects and risks involved in taking part.
-The trial will provide a PIS that includes all necessary information in appropriate wording and format for the participant.
-It will be clearly stated that the participant is free to withdraw from the study at any time for any reason without affecting future care, and with no obligation to provide the reason for withdrawal.

-Adequate time will be given to the participant to consider the information given and to ask any questions they may have about the trial before deciding whether they will participate.
-However, they must still be recruited within the stated number of days of the onset of their symptoms to participate.
+Written and verbal versions of the PIS and ICF will be presented to participants detailing no less than: the exact nature of the trial; the known side-effects and risks involved in taking part.
+It will be clear that the participant is free to withdraw from the study at any time.
+A summary, pictorial PIS is available.
+Adequate time will be given to the participant to consider the information and to ask any questions about the trial before deciding whether to participate.
+After consent, the participant will enter online baseline information, including their address, contact details and those of a Study Partner.